Cnemaspis kohukumburai: Ecology

 The species was discovered from area lies between 354 and 567 meters above sea level of a tropical wet evergreen forest, Kadugannawa.
 Individuals are restricted to rock outcrops and granite caves in forested areas.
 It is sympatric with many geckoes such as Cnemaspis kandiana, Gehyra mutilata, Hemidactylus depressus, H. frenatus, H. parvimaculatus, Hemiphyllodactylus typus.
 Researchers identified the species is Critically Endangered due to low numbers and density only recorded from three locations.

 Description

 An adult male is 33.9 mm long.
 Dorsum homogeneous with smooth granular scales.
-Chin, gular, pectoral and abdominal scales are smooth.
-There are 23 belly scales across mid body.
-Tubercles on posterior flank are well developed.
-Para vertebral granules linearly arranged.
-Body short and slender.
-Head large and depressed.
-Snout relatively short.
-Pupil round.
-Head, body and limbs are light brown and light grey dorsally.
-There are five irregular cloud-like black bands on the dorsum.
+The snake has smooth chin, gular, pectoral, and abdominal scales.
+It features 23 belly scales across the mid-body.
+Tubercles on the posterior flank are prominent, and para-vertebral granules are arranged in a linear pattern.
+The body is short and slender, with a large, depressed head and a relatively short snout.
+The pupil is round.
+Dorsally, the head, body, and limbs exhibit light brown and light grey coloring.
+There are five irregular cloud-like black bands on the back.
 Two oblique black and white lines present between the eye and nostrils.
 A straight, dark brown postorbital stripe present.
 Broad dark spots present on occipital area.
 Lateral surfaces of trunk covered with irregular cream white spots.
 Tail brownish with nine faded grey cross-bands.